nfdi4plants/isa-ro-crate-profile/profile/0.1/isa_ro_crate.md

 A significant part of the previous work on this [RO-Crate](https://www.researchobject.org/ro-crate/) profile for [ISA](https://isa-tools.org/index.html) was produced as part of the [Annotated Research Context (ARC)](https://nfdi4plants.org/content/learn-more/annotated-research-context.html) project, through [arc-to-rocrate](https://github.com/nfdi4plants/arc-to-rocrate).

-During the [ELIXIR Biohackathon 2023](https://biohackathon-europe.org/), as part of [Project 14: Enabling continuous RDM using Annotated Research Contexts with RO-Crate profiles for ISA](https://github.com/elixir-europe/biohackathon-projects-2023/tree/main/14), the profile was further fine tuned and some remaining unresolved mappings resolved.
+During the [ELIXIR Biohackathon 2023](https://biohackathon-europe.org/), as part of [Project 14: Enabling continuous RDM using Annotated Research Contexts with RO-Crate profiles for ISA](https://github.com/elixir-europe/biohackathon-projects-2023/tree/main/14), the profile was further fine tuned and defined, and some remaining unresolved mappings resolved.

 The aim of the profile is to be able to fully represent [ISA-JSON](https://isa-specs.readthedocs.io/en/latest/isajson.html) as RO-Crate, fully capturing the metadata and files in a non-lossy form such that it should be possible to convert between one to the other, in either direction, without loss of information.

 The ISA RO-Crate has led to a few pending recommended changes to [Bioschemas](https://bioschemas.org/) types:

-**[Dataset](https://bioschemas.org/profiles/Dataset/1.0-RELEASE)** - A new property _processSequence_ to describe how the Dataset was created.
+**Dataset** - A new property _processSequence_ to describe how the Dataset was created.

-**[LabProtocol](https://bioschemas.org/profiles/LabProtocol/0.7-DRAFT)** - Redefine it as a child of [HowTo](https://schema.org/HowTo), and make it clearer that it is intended to specifically describe the planned instructions.
+**LabProtocol** - Redefine it as a child of [HowTo](https://schema.org/HowTo), and make it clearer that it is intended to specifically describe the planned instructions for a lab process.

-**LabProcess (_new_)** - A suggested type and profile, as a child of [Action](https://schema.org/Action), to specifically describe the details outcomes of an executed LabProtocol.
+**LabProcess** - A suggested new type and profile, as a child of [Action](https://schema.org/Action), to specifically describe the details and outcomes of an executed LabProtocol.
+Thereby seperating the "what was planned" and "what happened" between LabProtocol and LabProcess respectively.
 A working group is being setup to define this as a new type.

 ```mermaid